CePeU/MarkdownToFoundry/README.md

 - Do not place any base64 encoded pictures between span elements
 - Be careful with span elements as they seem to be arbitrarily sanitized
 - Font tags are problematic/useless (but I can understand that up to a point)
+- asof 26.09.2025 Foundry V13 has a bug in using nested secrets

 - .... to be continued

 ### Remove Frontmatter